 Located next to The Fletcher School, Blakeley Hall is a non-smoking residential facility which houses 83 students.
 Residents occupy suites with one or two other students and share a common living room.
 Each student has a separate bedroom, equipped with a bed, mattress, dresser, desk, and chair.
 Residents will need to provide all other furnishings, including their own bed linens, blankets, towels, fan, lamp, telephone, and bookcases.
 Residents share bathrooms with three or four other students.
 The dormitory also has a communal kitchen, coin-operated laundry facilities, and a lounge with email, cable, and a DVD player.
 Because kitchen space is limited, you may wish to purchase at least a partial meal plan.
 On-campus parking is available for a fee.

 Please note that space in Blakeley Hall is limited and fills up quickly.
-For more information about Blakeley, visit the Blakeley Hall website.
-The Blakeley Application is now available, however please note that you should not submit the application before confirming your enrollment at The Fletcher School.
+For more information about Blakeley, visit the Blakeley Hall website, or contact the Blakeley Residence Directors.

 The Fletcher School is located in a densely populated suburban area a few miles northwest of downtown Boston.
 The communities in which Fletcher students usually live are MEDFORD, SOMERVILLE, CAMBRIDGE, ARLINGTON, and MALDEN.
 Many apartments in this area are accessible by walking or by public transportation.
 Students with cars can live farther away from campus where housing is generally less expensive.
 The student population in the Boston area is enormous, and good housing tends to disappear well before the first of September.
 We therefore recommend that you visit the area to secure an apartment several months before the semester begins.